Don't Mix Insurance Advice With Investment Advice

 They're basically “used stock salesmen” offering the same stocks, bonds, ETF's and similar mutual funds as everyone else.
 They're in the “relationship” business where they seek to establish your trust, then use that trust to satisfy (sell) all your financial product needs.

-In this case, you’re paying for their relationship and service, but seldom are you getting a true expert in all the financial products they represent.
-In that situation, a commission is a problem.
+In this case, you're paying for their relationship and service, but seldom are you getting a true expert in all the financial products they represent.
+That's because each product line is complex enough to require extensive training before fully understanding it so nobody can be an expert in all of them.

 Below are some simple guidelines summarizing how to minimize the conflicts of interest when shopping for investment and personal financial products:

-- Never mix personal finance product sales with investment product sales because nobody can be an expert at all of them.
+- Never mix personal finance product sales like insurance with investment product sales because nobody can be an expert at all of them.
 A jack of all trades is a master of none.

 - When purchasing personal finance products, always buy from experts who specialize in their specific product line or niche area.